lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-Localbitmap title='Bitmap'}

 Bitmap transmitted MUST be optimized in size to reduce frame size.
 The right-most bytes with all Bitmap bit set to 1 MUST be removed from the transmission.
 As the receiver knows the Bitmap size, it can reconstruct the value.
-In the example {{Fig-transmittedbitmap}} the last 2 bytes of the bitmap are set to 1, therefore, they are not sent.
+In the example {{Fig-transmittedbitmap}} the last 2 bytes of the Bitmap are set to 1, therefore, they are not sent.

 In the last window, when checked bit C value is one, means that the MIC is corrected and the Bitmap is not sent.
 Otherwise, the Bitmap needs to be sent after the C bit.
-Note that the introduction of a C bit may force to reduce the number of fragments to allow the bitmap to fit in a frame.
+Note that the introduction of a C bit may force to reduce the number of fragments to allow the Bitmap to fit in a frame.

 ~~~~
      <-------   R  ------->